-On Perfectly Counted Crosses you will learn how to create a sampler that will dazzle those who see it with perfectly executed crossed stitches.
+On our Group Correspondence Course Perfectly Counted Crosses you will learn how to create a sampler that will dazzle those who see it with perfectly executed crossed stitches.

 All of us want to have pieces of needlework that we have created be admired by our friends without us explaining why the embroidery is not as good as they think it is.
 This course was designed for those who want to move their stitching from basic to the next level.